PascalSolutions-Twinlink-SCDFXIBM/yolo_fire_detection/README.md

 People Counter and Fire Detection using YOLOv3
 ![alt text](Prototype.png)

-The YoloV3 weights trained on the COCO dataset

 # <u><center> HOW TO USE THIS </center></u>

 ### <u>1.
 First download the weights to .\Data\Model_Weights</u>
 - Download the weights here: https://entuedu-my.sharepoint.com/:u:/g/personal/lchan017_e_ntu_edu_sg/EWjUUTdPzrBGgxBtj-16wBEBu5hjpZWClFlpHW5wf7ptNw?e=FaBdFQ
 - This weights are retrained versions of the original YOLOv3 From: https://pjreddie.com/darknet/yolo/